rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/sip.md

 #Sip Module

 <b>
 The Sip Module is used to control attributes of the soft input panel.
-Note that these settings apply to both text boxes on the current page as well as the address bar
+Note that these settings apply to both text boxes on the current page as well as the address bar.
+This API is not supported on Android platform.
 </b>

 ##Syntax